-This chapter tells how to install and run Leo on Windows or Linux.
+This chapter tells how to install and run Leo on Windows, Linux and MacOS.

 Important: If you have any problems installing Leo, please ask for help on Leo’s help forum.